 Salesforce’s annual supply chain expenditure falls in the billions.
 Within the first week of launch of the sustainability exhibit, Salesforce witnessed a ripple effect beginning to occur, with suppliers showing interest in adopting the drafting and cascading it through their own supply chains.

 How did TCLP help Salesforce get here?

-The Chancery Lane Project’s Climate Contract Playbook was a valued resource for the Salesforce Sustainability Legal team when developing the exhibit.
+The Chancery Lane Project’s climate clauses were a valued resource for the Salesforce Sustainability Legal team when developing the exhibit.
 They acknowledge the meaningful contribution that the drafting of The Chancery Lane Project has made in the development of the sustainability exhibit, which if copied by others and actively implemented, could transform companies and markets.